lindsayrr8/lindsayrr8.github.io/_posts/2025-05-03-my-new-blog-post.md

 1 LGBTQ+ eBooks         3906                14      0.00358
 ```

-Overall, these odds aren't great, but they do help to make an informed decision.
+Overall, these odds aren't great, but they do help an author to make an informed decision.

 ## In that case, how do the odds compare to books that are NOT on KU?